MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 The number of consumed credits depends on the length of the input and output, and the underlying generative AI model used.

-The [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130) (pdf file) and [Calculator](https://powerapps.microsoft.com/ai-builder-calculator/) provide detailed information about each Generative AI model.
+The [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130) (pdf file) provides detailed information about each Generative AI model.
 Changing the Generative AI model might increase the AI Builder credit consumption of your AI prompt.

 In the context of Copilot, AI prompts don't consume AI Builder credits.
 However, triggering them does consume Copilot messages.